domingoscunha168-hub/domingosmateuscunha/README.md

 ---

 ## Philosophy
-Because, to state the basics of Computer Science, it's an area where you have the possibility to manipule information, and you have to accept that this area that will always exist.
+it's an area where you have the possibility to manipule information, and guarantee you have to accept that this area that will always exist.

 ---